HamedTaherpour/forensic-viewer/README.md

-# Bina - 360° Panorama Viewer
+# Forensic Viewer - 360° Panorama Viewer

 A professional 360-degree panorama viewer application with interactive hotspots (points of interest).
 Built with Next.js, React, and Pannellum.